skamalj/copilot-supreme/README.md

    - Extension understands comment format for - js, ts, java, csharp, python and rust.
 For other languages it uses default of "//" for singleline and /* */ for multiline.
 These can be overriden in settings

 3. **Include External Files in AI Query (New Feature):**
    - You can now reference and include content from other files in your AI query by using the `include=<file>` directive.
-This is particularly useful when you want the AI to consider code from multiple files, such as including the definition of functions or creating test cases based on file contents.
+This is particularly useful when you want the AI to consider code from multiple files, such as including the definition of functions or creating __test cases__ or __Readme__ based on file contents.
      ```javascript
      // @!
 Write test cases for this function include=utils.js
      ```
+4. **Explain Code:**
+   - Select the code and run __explain code__ command from context menu.
+Explanation is shopwn in side wondow.
+This uses default provider configured for extension.

-4. **AI Interaction:**
+5. **AI Interaction:**
    - The extension captures the question, appends the code prior to the comment as context, and retrieves a code suggestion from the AI model.

-5. **Updating Suggestions:**
+6. **Updating Suggestions:**
    - After modifying a comment, press Enter at the last line to request a new code suggestion.

-6. **Customizing Provider and Model:**
+7. **Customizing Provider and Model:**
    - Override the default AI provider and model by specifying them in your comment, like so:
      ```javascript
      // @!
 Your question provider=yourProvider model=yourModel